 This will ensure a more even cook and keep the smaller parts from getting done before the larger, more meaty sections.

 Don’t peak at the chicken.
 Opening the smoker will let out heat and flavorings.
-Trust your thermometer to keep tabs on things.
+Trust your thermometer (like these trusty brands) to keep tabs on things.

 Give it a blast at the end to make the skin nice and crispy.
 It is recommended to turn it up to 325 for the last half hour or so.
 Not taking this step can leave the skin rubbery.